Thank you for reading our post, please rate this article at the end.

 Should I Break up a Fight?

-individual situation.
+Whether to break up a fight is a highly subjective decision that depends on the individual situation.
 Before breaking up a fight, you need to evaluate the fighting situation.
-Consider how many people are involved, their physical stature, weapons present, or anyone around to assist.
+Consider the number of people involved, their physical stature, the presence of weapons, and anyone nearby who can assist.

 If two random strangers are determined to fight, they will, regardless of your intervention.
 There’s nothing you can do about it, so let them beat themselves senselessly.
-So, the only logical thing to do is step back and avoid getting into a fighting situation as much as possible.
-After all, the parties seem intent on stupidity, so let them deal with the consequences.
+Therefore, the most logical course of action is to step back and avoid getting into a fighting situation whenever possible.

 Of course, I understand why a cop, teacher, or bouncer would want to intervene.
 I have nothing against them, but you should let people fight if you’re not an authority figure.